In a culture plagued with weight problems and thin idealism, it’s no wonder kids are asking their parents, “Do you think I’m fat?”

 The Media Influence

 The ‘thin is in’ ideal makes its mark on children, too.
-And when you combine media power with a general desire to fit in, it’s easy to see how questions about self-worth and inadequacy can surface.
+When you combine media with a general desire to fit in, it’s easy to see how questions about self-worth and inadequacy can surface.

 What Can You Do?